-Hoffman-Madison Waterfront, LLC, awarded Clark a $457 million design-build contract for the Wharf Phase 1 project located on the Southwest Waterfront in Washington, D.C.
-The mega mixed-use project is a pedestrian-oriented, water-oriented, and transit-oriented development all in one.
+This $457 million mega mixed-use project on the Southwest Waterfront in Washington, D.C. is a pedestrian-oriented, water-oriented, and transit-oriented development all in one.

-Under this contract, Clark will transform the Southwest Waterfront into a 19-acre, mixed-use community, complete with two residential buildings, a Class-A office building, a yacht club, two parks, and a parking garage.
-Clark will construct a 501-unit apartment building with a music hall located on the first five levels.
-The building will be comprised of a brick and window wall façade.
-An additional residential building will be constructed with 147 apartment units and 134 condos.
-The building will feature a rooftop amenity space with an infinity pool and private terraces for top floor condo owners.
-The project team also will construct a 225,000 square-foot, Class-A office building, featuring decorative steel arches that will connect to the adjacent buildings.
+This 19-acre mixed-use community includes two residential buildings, a Class-A office building, a yacht club, two parks, and a parking garage.
+One of the residential structures, a 501-unit apartment building, contains a music hall located on the first five levels.
+The building is comprised of a brick and window wall façade.
+An additional residential building contains 147 apartment units and 134 condos.
+This building features a rooftop amenity space with an infinity pool and private terraces for top floor condo owners.
+The 225,000 square-foot, Class-A office building features decorative steel arches that connect to adjacent buildings.

-Also included in the scope of work is the Capital Yacht Club, which features a stone clad façade with decorative metal panels and wood louvers over the windows.
-The Yacht Club will be built on a pier over the Washington Channel and will offer 98 marina slips.
-A 700,000 square-foot parking garage, with two below-grade levels, will supply 2,500 parking spaces to the community.
-The project team also will construct two small buildings located on piers.
+Also included in the development is the Capital Yacht Club, which features a stone clad façade with decorative metal panels and wood louvers over the windows.
+The Yacht Club is built on a pier over the Washington Channel and offers 98 marina slips.
+A 700,000 square-foot parking garage, with two below-grade levels, supplies 2,500 parking spaces to the community.

-To prepare the site for construction, Clark will raise the grade of the site by reconstructing 2,000 linear-feet of bulkhead along the Washington Channel.
-During construction, Clark will relocate several thousand feet of water, sewer, electrical, and telecommunications lines, which currently service the Southwest community.
+To prepare the site for construction, Clark raised the grade of the site by reconstructing 2,000 linear-feet of bulkhead along the Washington Channel.
+During construction, Clark relocated several thousand feet of water, sewer, electrical, and telecommunications lines which service the Southwest community.

-Clark Interiors also will play a role in the project, performing renovations to the existing Channel Inn.
+Clark Interiors also played a role in the project, performing renovations to the existing Channel Inn.

 The Wharf’s Class-A office building is designed to achieve LEED Gold certification; the two residential buildings, as well as the Capital Yacht Club, are designed to achieve LEED Silver certification.